KhronosGroup/Vulkan-ValidationLayers/docs/khronos_validation_layer.md

 ## Configuring the Validation Layer

+There are 4 ways to configure the settings:

+1. *Vulkan Configurator* tool found in the SDK (most recommended)
+2. `application defined` (at instance creation time)
+3. `vk_layer_settings.txt`
+4. `environment variables`

-There are 4 ways to configure the settings: *Vulkan Configurator*, `application defined`, `vk_layer_settings.txt`, `environment variables` as described in the [layers configuration](https://vulkan.lunarg.com/doc/view/latest/windows/layer_configuration.html) documentation and described in the [Configuring Vulkan Layers](https://www.lunarg.com/wp-content/uploads/2024/04/Configuring-Vulkan-Layers-LunarG-Christophe-Riccio-04-11-2024.pdf) whitepaper.
+> These are all described in the [layers configuration](https://vulkan.lunarg.com/doc/view/latest/windows/layer_configuration.html) documentation and more details in the [Configuring Vulkan Layers](https://www.lunarg.com/wp-content/uploads/2024/04/Configuring-Vulkan-Layers-LunarG-Christophe-Riccio-04-11-2024.pdf) whitepaper.

 ## *Vulkan Configurator*